mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

 comments: true
 ---

 *This tutorial goes in combination with the Facebook [introduction tutorial](https://facebook.github.io/react/docs/tutorial.html) on React.js.
-The code of this project is available here: https://github.com/ticofab/play-scala-webjars-react.*
+The code of this project is available [here on GitHub](https://github.com/ticofab/play-scala-webjars-react).*

 I do mostly backend & mobile development, but am very interested in the direction the web is going.
 I decided to follow the basic [React tutorial](https://facebook.github.io/react/docs/tutorial.html) from Facebook and implement it using [Play Framework](https://www.playframework.com) and, most crucially, [WebJars](http://www.webjars.org).
 It took me quite a few hours to get the whole thing working together, so I'm now writing about hoping to help someone else.